Marketcircle/AXElements/docs/Debugging.markdown

 tools to help you debug issues with your scripts, or in cases where you might find a bug in AXElements itself or MacRuby.

+## Visibility

+Sometimes an object that should be visible to accessibility does not show up.
+Sometimes it will be invisible to the Accessibility Inspector and sometimes it will be invisible to AXElements.
+This is because the inspector uses hit testing to find objects and AXElements uses the `children` and `parent` attributes (usually).
+Depending on which part of the accessibility protocol is not being implemented correctly, one or both tools might fail to work.

+Fortunately, failures in the accessibility API are few and far between.
+The one big,
+[known issue](http://openradar.appspot.com/6832098) is with menu bar items; you cannot work around this issue without hacking into private Apple APIs.
+Specifically, you would need to override built in accessibility methods in the class that implement the user interface for NSStatusItem, which is a private class; or you could build your status bar item as an NSMenuExtra, which is another private class.
+You can find more tips on augmenting accessibility for apps in the {file:docs/AccessibilityTips.markdown Accessibility Tips} document.

 ## Trees

 Sometimes you need to see the big picture, the whole UI tree at